Texan Corps of Cadets

 The Texan Corps of Cadets is a student military organization at Tarleton State University located on the university's main campus in Stephenville, Texas.
-Tarleton's original Corps of Cadets traces its roots to 1917 but was reactivated in 2016 after becoming inactive in the 1950's.
+Tarleton's original Corps of Cadets traces its roots to 1917 but was reactivated in 2016 after becoming inactive in the 1950s.
 Tarleton is a member of the Association of Military Colleges & Schools of the United States.